 The Advanced Master in Legal Sciences has a clear international and global focus.
 Its content has been adapted to be attractive and interesting for a diverse, international public, and it has forged an extensive network of strategic relations with other international master's programmes, in both Europe and the Americas.
 Among other things, as a result of this network, the master's programme participates in the CIEL agreement, which brings together seven top-ranking European universities to offer a joint certificate in Comparative International and European Law.
-The other five participating universities are: University College Dublin (Ireland), Maastricht University (Netherlands), University of Mannheim (Germany), University of Antwerp (Belgium), and University of Toulouse I - Capitole (France).
+The other six participating universities are: University College Dublin (Ireland), Maastricht University (Netherlands), Universität Mannheim (Germany), Universiteit Antwerpen (Belgium), and Université Toulouse 1 Capitole (France).

 In order to be admitted to the Master in Legal Sciences candidates must submit the following documents:

 Official undergraduate degree/diploma (or a bachelor's degree, a degree in engineering or architecture, diplomas, technical engineering and technical architecture diplomas, or, for foreign qualifications, the equivalent qualification awarded by an accredited higher education institution).
 Qualifications can be in the following academic areas: social sciences and health sciences.

 Academic transcript of the accredited official training with the average grade at the university of origin.